How to Dissolve a California Corporation: Complete FTB + SOS Guide

 This guide walks through the complete process of dissolving a California stock corporation, with particular emphasis on the critical steps needed to stop the annual $800 minimum franchise tax from continuing indefinitely.
 I've handled hundreds of these transactions over 13 years of practice, and the most common mistake I see is business owners who think they've closed their company when they haven't properly completed the dissolution with both the Secretary of State and the Franchise Tax Board.

-If you’re dissolving a California LLC instead, the process differs significantly.
+If you're dissolving a California LLC instead, the process differs significantly.
 This article focuses exclusively on California domestic stock corporations (including S corporations, which are corporations for state law purposes).
-For professional corporations, close corporations, or nonprofit corporations, some special rules may apply beyond what’s covered here.
+For professional corporations, close corporations, or nonprofit corporations, see the special rules section below.

 Many business owners use "dissolve" and "wind up" interchangeably, but California law treats these as distinct phases.
 Understanding the difference matters because your corporation continues to exist and incur obligations during the winding-up period, even after you've decided to dissolve.